ir0n4ikoko/kryptonic/README.md

-# kryptonium - function test library for the kryptonium environment.
+# kryptonic - function test library for the kryptonic environment.

 ## Setup